jscodedesign/task-management-api/README.md

-# todo-api
+# Task Management API
-A clean and scalable Todo REST API built with FastAPI, PostgreSQL, SQLAlchemy 2.0 and Docker.
+A clean and scalable Task Management REST API built with FastAPI, PostgreSQL, SQLAlchemy 2.0 and Docker.

 ## Status
 In Development